2008–09 W-League

 The 2008–09 W-League was the first season of the W-League, the top Australian professional women's soccer league, since its establishment in 2008.

 The season was played over 10 rounds, followed by a finals series.
 Queensland Roar were crowned as Premiers for winning the home-and-away season and also Champions after defeating Canberra United 2–0 in the Grand Final.

-Teams
+Clubs

-Eight teams competed in the league.
+Eight clubs competed in the league.

+Foreign players

+The following do not fill a Visa position:

+A Australian citizens who have chosen to represent another national team;

+B Those players who were born and started their professional career abroad but have since gained Australian citizenship;